How To Organize Your Words To Bring Businesses Gold

 For George to survive he must separate himself from competition.
 He could hire a marketing firm and lawyer spending $30,000 and months of time registering “Condiments R Us”, designing a new logo and changing his signs, labels, letterhead, aprons, etc. or for a fraction of the cost he could develop a USP in just a few carefully-chosen words.
 These explain the (hidden) Inside Reality of his business, letting the public know it through free listings and normal advertisements.

-This information will then become George’s Outside Perception?
+This information can then become George’s Outside Perception.
 Let’s create a USP so we know what George’s is.

 Unique Selling Position or Proposition